Geht Grad° like so?

 Sunday, May 17, 11 a.m. - 4 p.m.

 International Museum Day "Geht Grad° so?
-Climate in Lower Franconia"
+Climate in Lower Franconia" (in German)

 Open workshops for the whole family on the subject of climate, weather and the environment.